raspberrypilearning/3D-scene/en/step_4.md

 ![Sprite moon goes behind skyline](images/challenge2-moon-rising.gif)

 The background is made up by the **Sky** backdrop and the **Rooftop** sprite.
-By developing our background using backdrops and a sprite or series of sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.
+By developing your background using backdrops and a sprite or series of sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.

 --- task ---